containers/podman-desktop/CONTRIBUTING.md

 * `types`: Additional types required for TypeScript.
 * `website`: The documentation as well as [Podman Desktop website](https://podman-desktop.io) developed in [Docusaurus](https://docusaurus.io).
 * `node_modules`: Location for Node.JS packages / dependencies.

+> **_NOTE:_** Each `extension` folder is a separately packaged module.
+If there are any issues with loading, make sure your module is packaged correctly.